isomerpages/moe-sls/_student-user-guide/Assess/Attempt an Audio Response Question.md

 </li>
 <li><p>You are allowed to attach only 1 recording at one time.
 You can delete the recording and redo a new recording before you submit it.</p>
 </li>
 <li>Alternatively, for devices that do not support the Recording feature, you can upload an audio or video file instead.
-Click here to find out how you can upload audio or video files. [hyperlink Upload File]</li>
+Click here to find out how you can <a target="_blank" href="/student-user-guide/assess/upload-file/">upload audio or video files</a>.</li>
 <li>In a standalone question that is not part of a quiz, you can submit your response by clicking the <strong>Submit</strong> button.
 You can also choose <strong>Save as Draft</strong> if you would like to revisit this question again after you have visited other pages or logged out.
 Your response will be saved.</li>
 <li>Once you submit your response, you will be able to see the correct answer if your teacher has provided it.</li>
 <li>In an Auto-Graded Quiz and a Teacher-Marked Quiz, you can only submit your response after attempting the last question.</li>